OC-ComputerScience/student-backend/README.md

     - Create a database named **student**.
     - Import the **student.sql** file from this repository into the database.

-9. Check the corresponding **frontend repositories** for the correct URL to use to test your application.
+9. Check the corresponding **frontend repositories** for the correct URL to use to test your project.